Date(s) - 04/01/2020

 Please note: Though two images may be accepted, only one will be shown at the Westminster Reference Library exhibition space.
 Both images will be given lots of promotional support on a permanent online exhibition space.

-James Mayhew, our celebrated guest author illustrator, is best known for the Katie books, Ella Bella Ballerina and Gaspard the Fox.
+James Mayhew, our celebrated guest author illustrator, is best known for the Katie books, Ella Bella Ballerina, Mouse and Mole and Gaspard the Fox.
 He will be exhibiting alongside SCBWI Member Illustrators whose work has been accepted into the Biennial Exhibition.

 James also collaborates with musicians and orchestras in concerts for children, painting illustrations live on stage in time to the music.
 For many years he taught on the MA in Children’s Book Illustration at Cambridge School of Art.